-Ugh.
-Naps.
-Just about every child has nap issues from time to time.
-With winter upon us, nap problems surge, and there are a lot of reasons for that.
-Naps are also harder to stabilize than night sleep.
-In addition, your child’s overall nap needs change with time, so your child may have outgrown a nap pattern that worked fine a few months ago (see our other posts in this nap series) .
+Just about every child has nap issues from time to time, but being stuck inside leads to a spike in nap challenges.
+Naps are also harder to stabilize than night sleep, so they are more vulnerable to regression during changes in routine.
+There are many reasons that naps can regress even without a big change in routine.
+Your child’s overall nap needs change with time, so a pattern that worked fine a few weeks ago may become erratic and unpredictable (see our other posts in this nap series).
 As if that wasn’t enough, your child will probably go through bouts of nap regression during motor-skill development and cognitive milestones such as separation anxiety.
-When you combine all of that with normal day-to-day variation that happens when your child gets varying amounts of stimulation, it can make your head spin.
+When you combine all of that with normal day-to-day variation that happens when your child gets varying amounts of stimulation, it can make for a very challenging naptime.
 If you think that your child is not getting the sleep that he or she needs during the day, then this troubleshooting guide is for you.

 First, you need to figure out what your child should be doing.
 Many parents think that their children need more or less sleep than they actually do, and that often leads to trouble.
 Check out our age-by-stage sleep chart and our blog on when nap transitions happen to figure out if your child should be following a new schedule.